-Eggs are the obvious serving choice with these waffle browns.
+Eggs are the obvious serving choice with these Waffle Maker Hash Browns.
 I did mine sunny side up by cooking them with a drizzle of oil in a skillet over medium-high heat.
 When the whites are set (90 seconds or so), then I just cover the pan and let the eggs steam for about 20 seconds.

 Perfect sunny-side up eggs!

-Serve the eggs on the hash browns with a pinch of salt, pepper, and paprika!
+Serve the eggs on the Waffle Maker Hash Browns with a pinch of salt, pepper, and paprika!